sunbains/tidb-test-rig/README.md

 ## License

-[Add your license information here]

-## Support

-For issues and questions:
-- Check the troubleshooting section
-- Review the architecture documentation
-- Open an issue on the repository
-- Check example implementations

-## License

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at